 A state can earn up to 30 points for women's representation in the U.S. Congress, 30 points for state executives, 30 points for the state legislature, and 10 points for a total of local executives.
 The total possible points is 100, and the goal is 50 points for parity.
 Click below to learn how a state earns points in each category.

 Congressional representation is worth 30% of the Gender Parity Index score.
 Thirty points are divided between the U.S. House and the U.S. Senate.
 A state with six or more representatives in the House could receive as many as 15 points based on the percentage of its House delegation that is made up of women.
 For example, if a state’s House delegation were half women, then the state would receive 7.5 points (half of 15).
 The remaining points would be allocated based on how many times women have won in the state’s last four Senate elections.
 Five points are awarded if a woman won one of the last two elections, and 2.5 are awarded if a woman won one of the two before that.
-A state like California, where women won all of the last four elections, would receive the full 15 points, whereas a state like Massachusetts, where a woman won only the most recent election, would receive five points.
+A state like Minnesota, where women won all of the last four elections, would receive the full 15 points, whereas a state like Illinois, where a woman won only the most recent election, would receive 5 points.